Qiang (historical people): Han

 In 112 CE, Dianlian died and was succeeded by his son Lianchang.
 Lianchang was too young to exercise authority and another man of the tribe, Langmo, took charge of strategy.
 The new regime was significantly less effective under the regent and failed to make any headway against Han forces.

 In 116 CE, the Han general Deng Zun led 10,000 Southern Xiongnu cavalry in a raid on Lianchang's headquarters from the north.
 Meanwhile Ren Shang attacked from the south and killed Lianchang's wife and children.

 In 117 CE, Lianchang was assassinated and forces under Ren Shang ended Qiang raids.

 In 120 CE, the Qiang chieftain Jiwu attacked Jincheng Commandery and was defeated by the general Ma Xian.

-In 121 CE, the Qiang Shaodang tribe under Manu raided Wuwei Commandery but were defeated by the general Ma Xian the following year.
+In 121 CE, the Shaodang Qiang under Manu raided Wuwei Commandery but were defeated by the general Ma Xian the following year.

 In 140 CE, the Qiang rebelled.

 In 142 CE, the Qiang rebellion was put down.

 In 167 CE, Duan Jiong conducted an anti-Qiang campaign and massacred Qiang populations as well as settled them outside the frontier.

 In 184 CE, Beigong Boyu, a member of the Auxiliary of Loyal Barbarians of Huangzhong, started the Liang Province rebellion.
 The rebels captured Jincheng and reached Youfufeng Commandery in 185, and from there carried out raids against Chang'an.
 A Han army was sent out against them led by Huangfu Song and Zhang Wen but they failed to achieve any major victory.
 In 185, the Han general Dong Zhuo won a battle against Beigong Boyu and the rebels withdrew.
 Beigong Boyu and Li Wenhou are not mentioned after this, but the rebellion continued anyway when the new Inspector was killed by his own troops.
+During the rebellion, a half-Qiang, Ma Teng, rose to power as a warlord in Liang province with another warlord, Han Sui.

+In 211 CE, Ma Chao, the son of Ma Teng, led a coalition in Guanxi (west of Tong Pass) against the Han chancellor, Cao Cao and was joined by Qiang soldiers.
+Although the coalition collapsed after the Battle of Tong Pass, some of the Qiang people continued to support Ma Chao in his attempt to retake Liang province in 213 CE before he was driven out.

+Three Kingdoms

+In the Three Kingdoms period (220–280), northwestern China became a contested region between the Cao Wei and Shu Han dynasties, and depending on their circumstances, the local Qiang people sided with one of the two states.
+Among Shu's strategies during the northern expeditions of Zhuge Liang and Jiang Wei was to win the support of the Qiang and other tribes and aid them in their revolts against Wei.